 Hear a lecture on Evil which the Guest Speaker defines as “the willful imposition of extreme and unnecessary suffering”.
 There will be an introductory reading by Jim Lewis of Dietrich Bonhoeffer’s essay “After Ten Years”.… Read the rest

 Falling in love can be amazing, wonderful, intoxicating and provides one of the best portals to truth, purpose and meaning the Universe offers.
 It can also be disorienting, confusing, mysterious and scary.
 It feels like we are asked to set aside every lesson our fear and ego taught us and learn an entirely new language.
-And the truth is, that is exactly what Love is asking.… Read the rest
+And the truth is, that … Read the rest

 … Read the rest